EconomyLens.com

 Japanese Prime Minister Sanae Takaichi has said the cost-of-living squeeze is a priority. ©AFP

 Tokyo (AFP) – Japan’s conservative new Prime Minister Sanae Takaichi vowed Friday to bring US ties to “new heights” with President Donald Trump, while taking a swipe at China and vowing a stricter stance on immigration in her first policy speech.
-Japan’s first woman premier, who so far is enjoying high poll ratings, also told a rowdy parliament that two percent of gross domestic product will be spent on defense this fiscal year, hitting the government’s target two years early.
+Japan’s first woman premier, who so far is enjoying high poll ratings, also told a rowdy parliament that two percent of gross domestic product will be spent on defence this fiscal year, hitting the government’s target two years early.

 Related